CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

-Now in a traditional sudoku puzzle, each subgrid should contain the numbers 1, 2, ..., 9 without repeating.
-We have the folloiwng constraints
+Now in a traditional sudoku puzzle, each sub-grid should contain the numbers 1, 2, ..., 9 without repeating.
+We have the following constraints

 ```c++
 //Subgrid constraints